leourbina/leourbina.github.io/_posts/2014-07-01-python-batteries-included.md

 ## Docs with pydoc

 Accessing the built-in python documentation for a specific module is as easy as typing `python -m pydoc my.module`.
 Also, running `python -m pydoc -b` will start a webserver serving the docs and open a browser window pointing to it.
-The web version of the docs could use a face lift, but nonetheless this can come in handy, specially when developing without an internet connection, traveling, etc.
+The web version of the docs could use a face lift, but can nonetheless come in handy, specially when developing without an internet connection, e.g. in a flight, train, etc.

 ## Calendar